JunaidRepo/Dating-Suggestions-Frontend/README.md

 Dating Suggestions (Frontend)

 This is the frontend for the Dating Suggestions application, built using React.
-It provides a user-friendly interface to interact with the backend services, allowing users to explore, filter, and manage dating suggestions effectively.
+It provides a user-friendly interface to interact with the backend services.

 Features